 Citizenship in a Global Society

-- LCC 123: College and Community I (required for students with less than 24 credits)
+- LCC 123 or 345: College and Community I (for students with fewer than 24 credits) or College and Community II (for transfer students with more than 24 credits)

 - LCC 130 or 230: The Biology of Human Health w/ Lab or Environmental Science, Policy, & Sustainability w/Lab